 The abrasives and grinding wheels segment explores grinding wheel abrasives, such as aluminum oxide, ceramic, silicon carbide, cubic boron nitride and diamond, as well as abrasive grains, abrasive bonds, pore structure, and dressing procedures.

 The grinding safety segment emphasizes employee safety while outlining the proper handling and care of wheels, visual inspection, and ring testing to determine wheel integrity.

 The grinding process segment examines the grinding process parameters and the resulting force, friction, and heat relationships.

-The Precision Grinding Methods segment covers cylindrical grinding, internal diameter, or ID grinding, centerless grinding, and surface grinding processes and machine types and nomenclature.
+The precision grinding methods segment covers cylindrical grinding, internal diameter (ID grinding), centerless grinding, surface grinding processes and machine types, and nomenclature.